Sean Murphy Player Props: Braves vs. Nationals

-Sean Murphy -- 1-for-4 with a home run and two RBI in his most recent game -- will be in action for the Atlanta Braves versus the Washington Nationals, with Josiah Gray on the mound, on June 9 at 7:20 PM ET.
+On Saturday, Sean Murphy (hitting .342 in his past 10 games) and the Atlanta Braves play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
+First pitch is at 4:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Mets.
+In his previous game he had a one-hit performance (1-for-3) against the Nationals.

 Sean Murphy Game Info & Props vs. the Nationals